nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 User doesn't specify a deadline

 > 2a1.
-TaskManager creates a Task object with no deadlines but possible timings for that task
+TaskManager creates a Task object with no deadlines but possible timings for that task <br>
 > Use case resumes at step 4

 2b.
 User does not incllude possible timings

 > 2b1.
-TaskManager creates a Task object with a deadline but no possible timings for that task
+TaskManager creates a Task object with a deadline but no possible timings for that task <br>
 > Use case resumes at step 4

 2c.
 User does not include possible timings or a deadline

 > 2c1.
-TaskManager creates a task object with no deadline and no possible timings
+TaskManager creates a task object with no deadline and no possible timings <br>
 > Use case resumes at step 4 <br>